Dynamics365/dynamics365.github.io/_posts/2016-07-05-create-record-in-dimensionattributevaluecombination-manually.markdown

 Sometime we need this `RecId` value in `DimansionAttributeValueCombination` Table for some reasons likes putting new dimension in `LedgerDimension` field in `LedgerJournalTrans` Table, or somewhere else.

-Suppose my Account structure likes: MainAcct - Dept - Woker - SubAcct - Item, you can custom base on your struture.
+Suppose my Account structure likes: _**MainAcct - Dept - Woker - SubAcct - Item**_,
+you can custom base on your struture.

-This code is for creating a record into `DimansionAttributeValueCombination` in code and then get RecID of this.
+This code is for creating a record into `DimansionAttributeValueCombination` in code and then get `RecID` of this.

 ```c++